How do I add a rubric to an assignment?

 If the number of points in the rubric is different than the number of points in the Assignment, Canvas will generate a warning message notifying that the point values are not equal.

-Click the Change button to update the Assignment points.
+To update the number of points in the assignment, click the Change button .
 Otherwise, click the Leave different button.